Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

 \subsection{Model Trainer}

 Adapting large genomic models to downstream tasks poses significant computational challenges due to their size and parameter count.
 The Model Trainer manages configuration, launches fine-tuning jobs, and monitors training.
-To address scalability, it combines parameter-efficient strategies with computational optimization techniques.
-The module includes four components: workflow configuration, parameter optimization, model adaptation, and training execution. \cref{tab:techniques-comparison} summarizes the compatibility of training strategies and system-level optimizations.
+Furthermore, the framework supports the joint optimization of data preprocessing steps, such as GC normalization, together with model training, and also supports multi-task learning.
+The module includes four components: workflow configuration, parameter optimization, model adaptation, and training execution. \cref{tab:techniques-comparison} summarizes the training strategies and system-level optimizations.

-\paragraph{Workflow Configuration.} The system reads user inputs and builds task-specific configurations for a classification or regression task.
+\paragraph{Workflow Configuration.} The system automatically reads user inputs and builds task-specific configurations for a classification or regression task.
 Custom parsers validate hyperparameters and construct training pipelines based on the selected fine-tuning strategy.
-The Hugging Face Trainer manages core training and distributed execution to ensure consistency and scalability.
+The Hugging Face Trainer manages core training and distributed execution to ensure reliability, consistency, and scalability.